 Portrait of Belgian-born American actress Audrey Hepburn (1929 – 1993) as she wears a peculiar hat and sleeveless blouse and holds a pool cleaning net beside a dry swimming pool, early 1950s.
 (Photo Credit: Hulton Archive/Getty Images)

 Audrey Hepburn, star of Breakfast at Tiffany’s, proves that she can make any hat look good.

 CIRCA 1966: English singer-songwriter and actor David Bowie (then known as Davie or Davy Jones) poses for a portrait at home circa 1966 in London, England.
 (Photo Credit: Cyrus Andrews/Michael Ochs Archives/Getty Images

 David Bowie showing that style is a way of life as he poses in his own home in the 1960s.

-This “campus” appears to be just what the doctor ordered during the heat wave plaguing most of the U.S. these days, as three young hopefuls indulge in some open-air matriculation in Universal-International Pictures’ Stardom School.
+This “campus” appears to be just what the doctor ordered during the heat wave plaguing most of the U.S. these days.
 Keystone of the intense “study” group is San Francisco’s Clint Eastwood.
 On his right shoulder is Olive Sturges of Ocean Falls, British Columbia, and on his left is Deni Crayne who hails from Minneapolis.
 (Photo Credit: Bettmann / Contributor)